adidas/js-linter-configs/packages/eslint-config-es5/README.md

 Basic JavaScript ESLint rules.

-This should be the base for every JavaScript project, regardless of the EcmaScript level or environment.
+This should be the base for every JavaScript project, regardless of the ECMAScript level or environment.

 ## Install